We have a remarkable group of people affiliated with Kid Think. Read a little about them and their childhood favorites

 Vanessa Fiasconaro '12.
 Vanessa is a teacher in New York City and earned her Master's Degree in Education at Hunter College.

 Laura Filloramo '10.
 Laura earned her MA in Marriage and Family Therapy at St. Joseph's College in Connecticut.

 Christina Lavigne, '13.
 Christina's senior thesis project investigated the relationship between inhibitory control and anxiety in middle childhood.
-She is now taking some time off before pursuing a degree in Clinical Psychology.
+She is now taking some time off before pursuing a degree in School Psychology.
 She hopes to specialize in childhood anxiety.